 What is it?
 How does it work?

-The internal condom, also sometimes known as the “female condom,” is a plastic, tubular pouch you insert into the vagina.
+The internal condom (also named FC2 by the manufacturer) is a nitrile (synthetic rubber), latex-free, tubular pouch you insert into the vagina.
 An internal condom works by covering the vagina and preventing the sperm from reaching an egg.
-An internal condom is a great example of a “barrier method.”
-They are usually made with plastic, so they are perfect for people with a latex allergy.
-It is extremely important to know that your partner should NOT wear an external (or “male”) condom if you are using an internal condom.
-This makes both condoms more likely to rip and actually reduces the effectiveness of either method.
+An internal condom is a great example of a “barrier method”.

 How effective is it?

 With typical use, internal condoms are about 79% effective.
 If used perfectly, they are 95% effective.
 It’s important to use them correctly every single time you have sex if this is your main method of birth control.
 Using water or oil based lubricants is safe and won’t decrease the effectiveness!